CodyCardinal/My-Learning-Journey/README.md

 # My Learning Journey

-A combination of being a technical leader, SME with Cisco Umbrella, and desire to code and automate my process lead to a new position at Cisco.
-I'm now part of our Strategy and Planning team helping work towards standardization of Customer Success delivery across our portfolio of Cloud Security software.
+A combination of being a technical leader, SME with Cisco Umbrella, and a desire to automate lead me to a new position for at Cisco.
+I'm now a Strategy and Planning Manager, working towards standardization of Customer Success delivery across our Cloud Security SaaS portfolio.
 Recently, I've been given the opportunity to develop an in-house tool for producing an automatically generated health and configuration report for Cisco Customer Success.
 This will likely give me roughly 6 months of full time development experience producing this internal tool.
 The tool should augment renewal rates for hundreds of millions in renewals revenue at Cisco.

 ## **Current**
 - **May 2024:** [AWS Certified Solutions Architect](https://learn.cantrill.io/courses/1820301) | AWS